port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 #### Getting an API Token
 :::note
-This next part assumes that you already have your API access Token.
+This next part assumes that you already have your API Access Token.
 If not, please see details on [Getting an API Token](blueprints#getting-an-api-token).
 :::

 #### Creating an entity